mc-wut/mc-wut.github.io/_portfolio/portfolio-1.md

       dummy_bid:Bid = (>dobj|>nsubjpass|>nsubj) (>nmod_for)?
       time:Time = (>nmod_at|>nmod_to)? (>nmod_of)? (>nmod_until|>/^nmod/|>dep)? (>nummod|>compound)?
 ```
-In this example we've got a 'bid' rule and a 'time' rule being utilized as parts of an **Event-Mention**.
+In this example, we have a 'bid' rule and a 'time' rule utilized as parts of an **Event-Mention**.

 ![Bid-Time rule diagram](/images/internship-post-image.png)

 After applying the grammar (set of all rules) to the annotated document, we are left with our **Mentions**.

-In this project, Odin **Mentions** were then filtered and pruned into **Extractions**, the end product for users.
-The initial and main mechanism for filtering rules is theh ```keep:``` flag.
-Which defaults to True.
+In this project, Odin **Mentions** are filtered and pruned into **Extractions**, the end product for users.
+The initial and main mechanism for filtering rules is a ```keep:``` flag, which defaults to True.
 If you are curious about seeing which of our (admittedly many) rules were reaching end users, that is the easiest way to tell.

 ## Documents and Extractions
 The documents we were processing did not follow a universal standard but came in two main types.

 [Type A](https://mc-wut.github.io/files/bowman-specs-contract-docs.pdf) was an expansive tome (200-700) containing many sections on various technical requirements, and a single large section covering the legal agreements between various construction companies and the government entity contracting the work.

 [Type B](https://mc-wut.github.io/files/ceres-addendum.pdf)  was an "Addendum" a 1-15 page document, that indicated that something had changed in the original document.
-A mistake or typo occured in the original document, or some circumstance had changed.
+A mistake or typo occurred in the original document, or some circumstance had changed.
 This will be important later.

-From these documents our clients wanted ten different fields extracted.
+From these documents, our customer wanted ten different fields extracted.
     - Project Name
     - Project Owner
     - Project Duration